OpenDGPS/HFFD/README.md

   outputAddress = outputAddress + 9;
   outputMemAddress[outputAddress - 1] = DELIMITER;
 ```
-*Example of the generated CUDA code: Every GPU core starts with a record address calculated by it's own thread ID and the records length.
+*Example of the generated CUDA code*
+Every GPU core starts with a record address calculated by it's own thread ID and the records length.
 From this address on the core reads the bytes needed for the decoding and calling specific function handling this data type.
-The result will be written to another memory block.*
+The result will be written to another memory block.
 ```
 10975159;1;      ;2;      ;;       ;575962; ;1;      ;
 ```
+*Example output of a decoded record*
-*At the end of the output memory block the core will write a character defined by the `DELIMITER`.
+At the end of the output memory block the core will write a character defined by the `DELIMITER`.
 This will be written also by the function itself.
 So in the final result there will be two columns instead of one for a field sometimes.
-This is to prevent memory access collision for the cores.*
+This is to prevent memory access collision for the cores.

 ## Behind the scene
 HFFD is written in C/CUDA.
 A hostfile is copied to the GPU memory and the CUDA kernel is configured to decode the types following the variable definition from the Cobol Copybook.